-17. PoE/PoE+/Ultra PoE++ Setting
+17. PoE/PoE+ Setting

 Power over Ethernet (PoE) is technology that passes electric power over twisted-pair Ethernet cable to powered devices (PD), such as wireless access points, IP cameras, and VoIP phones in addition to the data that cable usually carries.
 It enables one RJ45 cable to provide both data connection and electric power to PDs instead of having a separate cable for each.
-PoE is IEEE802.3af, PoE+ is IEEE802.3at and IEEE802.3bt.
-Currently, the max amount of power provided over Cat5 cabling is 15.4 watts for PoE, 30W watts for PoE+ and up to 90Watts for Ultra PoE++ supported by C3000 series Switches.
+PoE is IEEE802.3af, PoE+ is IEEE802.3at.
+Currently, the max amount of power provided over Cat5 cabling is 15.4 watts for PoE and 30W watts for PoE+ supported by E3000 series Switches.

-Note: This topic is applicable only for PoE/PoE+/Ultra PoE++ C3000 Series PoE Switches Only.
+Note: This topic is applicable only for PoE/PoE+ E3000 Series Switches.

-Fig 17.1 C3000 Series PoE/PoE+/Ultra PoE++ Switches Concept
+Fig 17.1 E3000 Series PoE/PoE+ Switches Concept